luinbytes/steam-utilities-raycast/README.md

 ## Installation & Usage
 - Install from the Raycast Store (Windows) once approved, or run locally using the steps below.
-- Open the command: "Steam Tools".
+- Open the command: "Steam Utilities".
   - The command shows three sections: Games, Accounts, and Steam Actions.
   - Use search to filter games or accounts by name, SteamID64, or nickname.